wikenator/MaxEntMultinomial/README.md

 # MaxEntMultinomial
-Multinomial Logistic Regression (Maximum Entropy) Classifier for classifying math problems
+Multinomial Logistic Regression (Maximum Entropy) Classifier for classifying math word problems as related to a math subject.